 aircraft wing

-As the UK begins to issue the ‘green light’ for several tourist destinations, travel agents have seen a resurgence in bookings.
-At the same time, they should be aware of several UK VAT changes, including implications of changes to the Tour Operator Margin Scheme (TOMS) resulting from Brexit and an interim reduced VAT rate for particular tourism and leisure activities.
+As the population gets back to travelling overseas more frequently travel agents have seen a resurgence in bookings.
+There have been recent changes to the UK VAT rules applicable to sales of travel packages, known as the Tour Operator Margin Scheme (TOMS), resulting from Brexit and an interim reduced VAT rate for particular tourism and leisure activities.

 Retention of TOMS

-The TOMS is an EU VAT simplification that prevents EU businesses from having to register in each country they operate in.
-Organisations will have welcomed the fact that Brexit has not resulted in a withdrawal of the scheme, and they can continue to account for VAT using TOMS.
+By way of background, the TOMS is an EU VAT simplification that prevents EU established travel and tour operators from having to register in each country they operate in.
+Organisations will have welcomed the fact that post Brexit the UK government retained the TOMS rules in the UK.

 TOMS is applicable for UK businesses that make a single package supply of travel and hospitality either in the UK or EU, such as (but not limited to) accommodation, passenger transport and trips.
 UK VAT is paid on the margin made between the package's total cost and sales price to the end consumer.
 This was previously charged at 20% for all supplies under the scheme.
 A frequent area of confusion is when a supplier only provides access to an event and does not provide a package of services.
 In such situations, the supplier is unlikely to be operating within TOMS.